 Some owners of 2016-2018 Mazda CX-9 vehicles may experience a lack of power with no warning lights and no related DTCs stored.
 This concern most likely occurs when the fuel temperature is high and during situations where high power is required.

 Mazda has recalled certain 2018 CX-9 vehicles built from September 2017 to November 2017.

-Mazda has recalled certain 2016 CX-3 vehicles built June 1, 2015, to Dec.
-2, 2015, and CX-5 models built Jan.
+Mazda has recalled certain 2016 CX-3 vehicles built from June 1, 2015, to Dec.
+2, 2015; 2013-2014 Mazda2 vehicles built from July 3, 2013, to Aug.
+8, 2014; 2014-2016 CX-5 vehicles built from Jan.
 19, 2013, to Dec.
-2, 2015, and CX-9 models built Dec.
+2, 2015; and 2013-2015 CX-9 vehicles built Dec.
 6, 2012, to July 31, 2015.